AtiqGauri/Patternscape/README.md

 # PasswordTool-GUI

-This is a simple electron app running two threads Containing c++ function.</br>
+Electron app running multithreaded c++ code to collect patterns out of raw data.</br>
-App only compiled for windows 64 bit.
-Other plactform need to copy source files and compile to check.</br>
+This app only compiled for windows 64 bit.
+Other plactform need to copy source files and compile on respective platform.</br>

-Windows 64 bit can use this setup-> download repo as zip and look inside dist folder.
+Windows 64 bit can use this setup-> download repo as zip and look inside dist folder to installation setup.

 <img src="Screenshot.png">